Compassionate Care, National Accreditation:

 How to Manage During Coronavirus: Experts Share Their Mental Health Insight

 Our world has completely changed over the course of the last year.
 Millions of people have suffered from the pandemic, physically and mentally.
 This untimely event has caused stress and isolation for many people and their families.
-Those struggling with mental illnesses and mental health before the pandemic have been put in an even worse spot.
-Isolation has been extremely problematic for millions of Americans dealing with mental health.
+Those struggling with mental illnesses and mental health issues before the pandemic have been put in an even worse spot.
+Isolation has been extremely problematic for millions of Americans dealing with mental health

-As we tune into the local news it can be hard to know what to believe.
+As we tune into the local news, it can be hard to know what to believe.
 Mental Health Policy can seem overwhelming at times.
 With this in mind, it’s important to listen to our medical experts and follow their insight into mental health and the virus.
 Misinformation can create dangerous situations and can add fuel to the fire.
-This holiday season we encourage you and your family to stay safe and informed.
+This holiday season, we encourage you and your family to stay safe and informed.

 Mental health is often lost in the crossfire of COVID-19 and the effects it had.
 It’s important to be aware of the different resources available to you and what you can do to stay mentally/physically healthy.
 Let’s take a look at just some of the mental health policy and insights from experts and what you can do to stay healthy and safe.